 As of May 1, 2008, all Phase 2 ESA reports that are submitted to AEP must include a Record of Site Condition (RSC) Form.

-If the facility is regulated by the AER relevant environmental site assessment reports submitted to AER must use the AER version of the form.
-For more information please contact the AER.
-Additional information can be found on the AER website.
+If the facility is regulated by the AER relevant environmental site assessment reports submitted to AER must use the AER version of the form, not the AEP version.
+For more information, contact the AER.

 The RSC form is used to track and update the progress of assessment and remediation.
 It must be completed, signed and submitted with the following: